levensailor/pixelscamp2016/README.md

-**If you're a participant to the PixelsCamp 2016 hackathon, take a look to the [Cisco API Challenge](https://github.com/ObjectIsAdvantag/hackathon-resources/tree/master/pixelscamp-lisbon) and pass by our booth to get a great discussion around APIs and innovation at Cisco.**
+**If you're a participant to the PixelsCamp 2016 hackathon, take a look to the [Cisco API Challenge](https://github.com/ObjectIsAdvantag/hackathon-resources/tree/master/pixelscamp-lisbon) pass by the Cisco booth to discuss about APIs and innovation at Cisco, and sign up at [DevNet - Cisco Developer Program](https://developer.cisco.com).**

 > To give a try to the Pixels Camp Voice Machine
 >
 >    call **+351-308-801-061**
->
-> Note: check how to [add Voice interactions in minutes](https://github.com/ObjectIsAdvantag/hackathon-resources/tree/master/pixelscamp-lisbon#tropo-starter-guide)

 ## What's going on here ?

-_Well, Cisco APIs at work: a REST API, a Tropo IVR and a Cisco Spark Bot playing all together_
+_Well, Cisco APIs at work: a REST API, a Tropo IVR and a [Cisco Spark Bot](https://github.com/ObjectIsAdvantag/sparkbot-webhook-samples/blob/master/examples/devnet/bot.js) playing all together_

 This code takes a json event file and exposes it as a REST API with 3 ressources :
 - [GET /](https://pixelscamp.herokuapp.com/) : returns all events, sorted by begin date